wusher/floating_shepherd/readme.md

 jQuery floating shepherd
 =

-### I am still new to javascript so my code is a little C# flavored and I welcome any feedback.
+<i>I am still new to javascript so my code is a little C# flavored and I welcome any feedback. </i>

 about
 --